astrotuna201/MLIRSwift/README.md

 This project intends to make MLIR APIs accessible from Swift via the MLIR C Bindings.

-**DISCLAIMER:** This project is a work in progress.
-Currently, it is more of a proof-of-concept, so expect things to be incomplete and to change without notice.

 ## Usage

 The best reference for how to use this package will always be the tests ([Module Tests](Tests/DialectTests/Module%20Tests.swift) is probably the most interesting), and I recommend consulting them for more details.